OpenEvalProject/evals/manuscripts/elife-86678/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00za53h95 Department of Surgery, Johns Hopkins University School of Medicine Baltimore United States
+1. Department of Surgery, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-2. https://ror.org/00za53h95 Department of Pharmacology and Molecular Sciences, Johns Hopkins University School of Medicine Baltimore United States
+2. Department of Pharmacology and Molecular Sciences, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-3. https://ror.org/00za53h95 Department of Ophthalmology, Johns Hopkins University School of Medicine Baltimore United States
+3. Department of Ophthalmology, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-4. https://ror.org/02jzrsm59 Laboratory of Liver Diseases, National Institute on Alcohol Abuse and Alcoholism (NIAAA), National Institutes of Health (NIH) Baltimore United States
+4. Laboratory of Liver Diseases, National Institute on Alcohol Abuse and Alcoholism (NIAAA), National Institutes of Health (NIH) Baltimore United States ([ROR:02jzrsm59](https://ror.org/02jzrsm59))
-5. https://ror.org/00za53h95 Department of Medicine, Johns Hopkins University School of Medicine Baltimore United States
+5. Department of Medicine, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-6. https://ror.org/00za53h95 Department of Pathology, Johns Hopkins University School of Medicine Baltimore United States
+6. Department of Pathology, Johns Hopkins University School of Medicine Baltimore United States ([ROR:00za53h95](https://ror.org/00za53h95))
-7. https://ror.org/04fnxsj42 Center for Translational Biomedical Research and Department of Nutrition, University of North Carolina at Greensboro, North Carolina Research Campus Kannapolis United States
+7. Center for Translational Biomedical Research and Department of Nutrition, University of North Carolina at Greensboro, North Carolina Research Campus Kannapolis United States ([ROR:04fnxsj42](https://ror.org/04fnxsj42))
-8. https://ror.org/01b8kcc49 Department of Food Safety/Hygiene and Risk Management, National Cheng Kung University Tainan Taiwan
+8. Department of Food Safety/Hygiene and Risk Management, National Cheng Kung University Tainan Taiwan ([ROR:01b8kcc49](https://ror.org/01b8kcc49))

 † Corresponding author

 ## Abstract

 The pathogenesis of antibodies in severe alcoholic hepatitis (SAH) remains unknown.
 We analyzed immunoglobulins (Ig) in explanted livers from SAH patients (n=45) undergoing liver transplantation and tissues from corresponding healthy donors (HD, n=10) and found massive deposition of IgG and IgA isotype antibodies associated with complement fragment C3d and C4d staining in ballooned hepatocytes in SAH livers.
 Ig extracted from SAH livers, but not patient serum exhibited hepatocyte killing efficacy.
 Employing human and Escherichia coli K12 proteome arrays, we profiled the antibodies extracted from explanted SAH, livers with other diseases, and HD livers.
 Compared with their counterparts extracted from livers with other diseases and HD, antibodies of IgG and IgA isotypes were highly accumulated in SAH and recognized a unique set of human proteins and E. coli antigens.
-Further, both Ig- and E. coli -captured Ig from SAH livers recognized common autoantigens enriched in several cellular components including cytosol and cytoplasm (IgG and IgA), nucleus, mitochondrion, and focal adhesion (IgG).
-Except IgM from primary biliary cholangitis livers, no common autoantigen was recognized by Ig- and E. coli -captured Ig from livers with other diseases.
+Further, both Ig- and E. coli-captured Ig from SAH livers recognized common autoantigens enriched in several cellular components including cytosol and cytoplasm (IgG and IgA), nucleus, mitochondrion, and focal adhesion (IgG).
+Except IgM from primary biliary cholangitis livers, no common autoantigen was recognized by Ig- and E. coli-captured Ig from livers with other diseases.
 These findings demonstrate the presence of cross-reacting anti-bacterial IgG and IgA autoantibodies in SAH livers.

 ## Introduction